Insurance companies do offer coverage for medical marijuana, and like many challenging relationships, it’s super complicated.

 Commercial-scale growers may face similar obstacles because insurance companies consider their businesses high risks for fire because of the large amount of electric configurations they need to safely grow and maintain their plants.

-The Businesses also are at Very High Risk for Theft
+Very High Risk for Theft

 Noah Stokes, founder and CEO of OmniGuard Security, a marijuana security business in Oregon, shared, “I’ve never met anybody who grows marijuana who’s not been robbed; not just robbed once, but robbed multiple times.”